The Award-Winning Disaster Artist

 The Disaster Artist hits East Bay theaters on December 8.

-Enjoy some extra's from our interview.
+Enjoy these behind the scenes extras from our interview.